udit-001/yt-notes/README.md

 - `<int:pk>` is the id of the video returned by the `/api/videos/` endpoint as response.
 Eg: `/api/videos/3/notes/`

 #### List all videos
-You can make a GET request to `/api/videos/` view all the videos stored by a user.
+To view all the videos stored by a user, make a GET request to `/api/videos/`.

-#### List all notes
+#### List all notes for a video
-You can make a GET request to `/api/videos/<int:pk>/notes/` view all the videos stored by a user.
+To view all the notes associated with a specific video, make a GET request to `/api/videos/<int:pk>/notes/`, where `<int:pk>` is the ID of the video.

+Note:
+- Ordering based on timestamp and creation time is supported for the notes list API.
+- All list endpoints support pagination.